Mahendran-inn/Attrition_Prediction_Project/README.md

 # 🧠 Employee Attrition Prediction

-A machine learning-powered web app using **Logistic Regression** and **Streamlit** to predict whether an employee is likely to leave the organization (attrition).
-This app helps HR teams take proactive steps toward improving employee retention.
+A machine learning-powered web using **Logistic Regression** and **Streamlit** to predict whether an employee is likely to leave the organization (attrition).
+This helps HR teams take proactive steps toward improving employee retention.

 ---